 After the Test

-Results from your diary and the pH recorder will be entered into a computer.
-Please allow 1-2 weeks for the final report to be available for your doctor to review.
+Results from your diary and the pH recorder will be entered into a computer and will require some review.
+Please allow 1 week for the final report to be available for your doctor to review.

 UW Health Digestive Health Center